Fundamental Analysis Guides

 The Piotroski F-Score is a financial scoring system that helps in value investing.
 It uses nine financial ratios to judge a company’s financial health.
 These ratios cover profitability, leverage, liquidity, and operating efficiency.
 By analyzing these factors, investors can identify undervalued stocks with strong fundamentals.

-Investors can use the F-Score to screen potential investments, focusing on companies that score high.
+Investors can use the F-Score to screen potential investments, focusing on companies with high scores.
 A high score indicates financial strength, making these stocks attractive for long-term investments.
 The strategy has been shown to be effective in various markets, including the US stock market and Australia.

 Portfolio Diversification and Risk Management